bsc-loca/SafeSoftDR/README.md

 The defines of binding and scheduling put into effect in worker.cc functions.

-Perf configuration bit, mask ecc is in worker.cc .
+Perf configuration bit, mask ecc is in worker.cc.

+For some machines performance counter access may require to call ```sudo``` in front of the execution command